Édouard Manet

 Édouard Manet (/ˈmæneɪ/, /mæˈneɪ, məˈ-/; [edwaʁ manɛ]; 23 January 1832 – 30 April 1883) was a French modernist painter.
 He was one of the first 19th-century artists to paint modern life, as well as a pivotal figure in the transition from Realism to Impressionism.

 Born into an upper-class household with strong political connections, Manet rejected the naval career originally envisioned for him; he became engrossed in the world of painting.
-His early masterworks, The Luncheon on the Grass (Le déjeuner sur l'herbe) and Olympia, both 1863, caused great controversy and served as rallying points for the young painters who would create Impressionism.
-Today, these are considered watershed paintings that mark the start of modern art.
+His early masterworks, The Luncheon on the Grass (Le déjeuner sur l'herbe) and Olympia, premiering in 1863 and '65, respectively, caused great controversy with both critics and the Academy of Fine Arts, but soon were praised by progressive artists as the breakthrough acts to the new style, Impressionism.
+These works, along with others, are considered watershed paintings that mark the start of modern art.
 The last 20 years of Manet's life saw him form bonds with other great artists of the time; he developed his own simple and direct style that would be heralded as innovative and serve as a major influence for future painters.

 Early life

 Édouard Manet was born in Paris on 23 January 1832, in the ancestral hôtel particulier (mansion) on the Rue des Petits Augustins (now Rue Bonaparte) to an affluent and well-connected family.
+He had two younger brothers, Eugène (born 1833) and Gustave (born 1835).
 His mother, Eugénie-Desirée Fournier, was the daughter of a diplomat and goddaughter of the Swedish crown prince Charles Bernadotte, from whom the Swedish monarchs are descended.
 His father, Auguste Manet, was a French judge who expected Édouard to pursue a career in law.
 His uncle, Edmond Fournier, encouraged him to pursue painting and took young Manet to the Louvre.
-In 1841 he enrolled at secondary school, the Collège Rollin.
-In 1845, at the advice of his uncle, Manet enrolled in a special course of drawing where he met Antonin Proust, future Minister of Fine Arts and subsequent lifelong friend.
+In 1844, he enrolled at secondary school, the Collège Rollin, where he boarded until 1848.
+He showed little academic talent and was generally unhappy at the school.
+In 1845, at the advice of his uncle, Manet enrolled in a special course of drawing where he met Antonin Proust, future Minister of Fine Arts and his lifelong friend.

 At his father's suggestion, in 1848 he sailed on a training vessel to Rio de Janeiro.
 After he twice failed the examination to join the Navy, his father relented to his wishes to pursue an art education.
 From 1850 to 1856, Manet studied under the academic painter Thomas Couture.
-In his spare time, Manet copied the Old Masters in the Louvre.
+Couture encouraged his students to paint contemporary life, though he would eventually be horrified by Manet's choice of lower-class and "degenerate" subjects such as The Absinthe Drinker.
+In his spare time, Manet copied Old Masters such as Diego Velázquez and Titian in the Louvre.

-From 1853 to 1856, Manet visited Germany, Italy, and the Netherlands, during which time he was influenced by the Dutch painter Frans Hals and the Spanish artists Diego Velázquez and Francisco José de Goya.
+From 1853 to 1856, Manet made brief visits to Germany, Italy, and the Netherlands, during which time he was influenced by the Dutch painter Frans Hals and the Spanish artists Velázquez and Francisco José de Goya.